 Struggled with running Lucky Dip Club and being a Mum; launched The Rollercoaster of Running an Indie Business support group in response.

 Invested in myself for the first time with a business coach and a therapist.
-Launched Make It Happen membership group and closed Lucky Dip Club at the end of the year.
+Launched Make It Happen subscription group and closed Lucky Dip Club at the end of the year.

 My first year as a service-based business offering masterminds, one-to-one sessions and running the subscription group.
 Launched Indie Roller website and wrote a book: The Indie Roller Handbook.

 I live + breathe the indie biz life and I'm honoured to support and stand for an independent creative way of life.
 Each day I'm honing my craft and figuring out how I can best serve my subscribers and community.
 My inbox is always open!
 I look forward to talking, supporting and sharing what I've experienced with you.
 Probably over a cuppa or two.